 Owner net income at this size: €4,500 to €9,000 per month, heavily dependent on station occupancy and the financial health of hosted artists.
 With five stations, two underperforming artists are enough to drag the year down.

-"Six of us at the studio in London, including me as owner.
+"Six of us at the studio, including me as owner.
 I tattoo three days a week, two days on management and admin.
-My personal income swings between £4,800 and £6,500 net per month depending on the month.
+My personal income swings between €5,500 and €7,500 net per month depending on the month.
 The split share is steady, my personal tattoo share varies with my waitlist.
 I earn less per hour worked than an established solo, but the year is more predictable."

 Gross, net, and what happens between